 If you feel overwhelmed, seek help!

-Ask beta readers and critique partners which books yours reminds them of.
-Ask some of your local book professionals: your city’s librarian, the owner/acquisitions person of local bookstores, etc.
+- local book professionals such as your city’s librarian, the owner/acquisitions person of local bookstores, etc. for recommendations;

 Finally, know your genre.